 More Advance Praise for Turmeric & Sugar: Stories

 Turmeric & Sugar is the long-awaited debut collection by one of my favorite short story writers.
-Anna Vangala Jones masterfully moves through the thoughts, moods, and insightful observations in a series of beautiful, memorable stories.
+Anna Vangala Jones masterfully moves through thoughts, moods, and insightful observations in a series of beautiful, memorable stories.
 She creates a world of nuanced and complex characters in sensory-soaked details with great skill and precision.
 Turmeric & Sugar is an enriching collection from a hugely talented writer, not to be missed.

 — Tara Isabel Zambrano, author of Death, Desire, and Other Destinations

 Anna Vangala Jones’s Turmeric & Sugar is a collection of stories that feel like invitations: “Come in, make yourself comfortable, let me show you around.”
 Her gift for getting to the heart of her characters pulls the reader into each world she describes, each whole, beautiful life.
 In this collection, Jones hasn’t just created characters—she has revealed their worlds, their souls, their truths, their stories.

 — Cathy Ulrich, author of Ghosts of You

 Reading Anna Vangala Jones’s Turmeric & Sugar feels like being both home and away—in a shiny mirroring of cultures, we are taken into the unique realms of the mind where we find the vulnerability of our own lives right next to us, as if it has been there forever but we only just turned our heads to see.
 Jones writes with a measure of a poetic philosopher in which each story dreams to find peace and comfort in worlds of words—deep in depth—this collection of stories mixes in all the ingredients of profound prose, majestic and soulful and magical.